cirosantilli/linux-kernel-module-cheat/getting-started.md

 -   can't control which hardware is used, notably the CPU architecture
 -   can't step debug it with GDB easily

-The only advantage of using your host machine, is that you don't have to wait 2 hours and use up 8 Gigs for the build.
+The only advantage of using your host machine is that you don't have to wait some minutes / hours for the first build and waste a few Gigs of disk space.
 But you will soon find out that this is a very reasonable price to pay.

 ## Do the right thing and use a virtual machine